-Gospel act Scott Evans inspires urban gospel lovers with ‘best side’ jam
+Gospel act Scott Evans inspires urban gospel lovers with ‘Best Side’ jam

 ‘I am on the best and I am on the Lord’s side’, the catchy hook preaches through the song as it engulfs listeners to be at peace with their makers.

-Scott Evans has been on the lips of many industry players – who have since urged Ghanaians to patronize his songs since his potential is set to put the country on the map.
+Scott Evans has been on the lips of many industry players – who have since urged Ghanaians to patronise his songs since his potential is set to put the country on the map.

 Meanwhile, ‘Best Side’, produced by Nektunez, has already grabbed a spot in Ghana and even Nigeria, where some of his fans were captured singing on top of their voices at a dinner section in Lagos.